 - The batter will be soft and look somewhat grainy (image 4).

-- At this point, it needs to be refrigerated until firm enough to cut.
+At this point, it needs to be refrigerated until firm enough to cut.
 It can also be frozen up to a month.

 Commercial Oreo cookies are round and have a pattern.

-The easiest way is to make them round but let go of the pattern.
+The easiest way is to round them but let go of the pattern.
 That's what I do because, you know, I love simplicity.
-You can buy cookie stamps online if that's your thing.
-There might be some with the Oreo inscription probably.

 Recommendation for perfect circles: after cutting the rounds shape them again with your hand, making them as perfect a circle as possible.
 Because when the log rests in the fridge or the freezer the bottom part flattens a bit.